Daredevils 'put lives at risk' scaling Auckland's Pacifica tower

 The under-construction Pacifica recently reached its full height and is due to open later this year.

-Anyone wanting the penthouse in the huge building might have to shell out $40 million, Liz Scott of developer Hengyi Pacific told the Herald in May.
+Anyone wanting the penthouse in the huge building might have to shell out $40 million, Liz Scott told the Herald in May.

 The lucky owner would have access to priority elevator services so they could enjoy a degree of isolation, she said.